Prabesh-Shrestha/CryptoPass/README.md

+## About the Project
+CryptoPass is a software that stores password for you in a database and encrypts it, simple!! :D
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.